-As a pet parent, we want to know that our pet has access to the best veterinary care available.
-The best way to achieve this is through pet insurance…but is your pet eligible for this coverage?
-We find out.
+As pet parents, we want to know that our pet has access to the best veterinary care available.
+The easiest way to achieve this is through pet insurance… but is your pet eligible for this coverage?
+Let’s take a closer look.

-If the pet insurance industry has done its job properly, then the reason you are here is that you are curious about pet insurance.
+If the pet insurance industry has done its job properly, then the reason you are here is that you’re curious about pet insurance.
 Congratulations!
 This is the first step in what will prove to be one of the best decisions you’ve ever made.

 Looking at pet insurance

-It is incredibly easy to see why you would want to know more about the kinds of pets that can be covered under a medical policy.
-No other product in the market will be able to grant animals access to comprehensive care as pet insurance can.
+It’s incredibly easy to see why you would want to know more about the kinds of pets that can be covered under a medical policy.
+No other product in the market can grant animals access to comprehensive care the way that pet insurance can.

-That being said, this kind of policy is also based on dual benefit, which means that the pets themselves are not the only ones to benefit.
+With that being said, this kind of policy is also based on dual benefits, which means that the pets themselves are not the only ones to benefit.

-As a pet owner, you no longer have to take the financial brunt of medical bills, wellness care and routine cover.
+As a pet owner, you no longer have to bear the financial brunt of medical bills, wellness care, and routine cover.
 All of those nightmare-inducing bills will no longer be your worry.
 For a small monthly premium, you are afforded medical and financial liberation!

 The truth about eligibility

-Now let the record show that every insurer has their personalised criteria involved when it comes to the pets that they are willing to cover.
-So, make sure that whichever pet insurer you decide to choose, explicitly explains whether or not your pet is eligible and under what terms and conditions.
+Now, the record shows that every insurer has its own personalised criteria involved when it comes to the pets that they are willing to cover.
+So, make sure that whichever pet insurer you decide to choose explicitly explains whether or not your pet is eligible and under what terms and conditions.

-However, that being said, I thought I would arm you with the most-asked questions regarding pet eligibility.
+However, that being said, we thought we should share with you the most-asked questions regarding pet eligibility.
 Ask yourself these questions, pass them on to your vet, and definitely ask your potential pet insurer these questions.
 Using these pointers will help you find your answer quickly.